nsoul97/object_size_prediction/dataset/README.md

 ## Skeletal data

 Each file of the dataset contains the skeletal data of the participant.
 The skeletal data was extracted using the **OpenPose** framework.
 The OpenPose framework was used to estimate the 2D locations of 18 body joints and 42 hand joints (21 hand joints for each of the left and the right hand).
-Each file contains only the joints that could potentially be helpful for predicting the object-to-be-grasped.
-Specifically, each file contains:
+Each file contains only the joints of the upper body and of the hands.
+Specifically, the coordinates of only the following joints are included in the dataset:
+* the neck (Neck) and the mid-hip (MidHip)
+* the left shoulder (LShoulder), the left elbow (LElbow) and the left wrist (LWrist) full body joints
 * the right shoulder (RShoulder), the right elbow (RElbow) and the right wrist (RWrist) full body joints
 * the right hand joints
+* the left hand joints

-Therefore, 24 joints are listed in total in each csv file:
+Therefore, 50 joints are listed in total in each csv file:
-* 3 full body joints
+* 8 full body joints
 * 21 right hand joints
+* 21 left hand joints
 <br/><br/>

 <p align="center">